MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 1. Under the **Change Center**, if such a button exists, select **Activate Changes**.
 You must complete this step.
 Failure to complete this step causes the changes you made to not take effect.
 If this button doesn't exist, verify that some text such as `Future changes will automatically be activated as you modify, add or delete items in this domain` exists under **Change Center**.
 1. Under **Domain Structure**, select **Deployments** then **Control**.
 Select **testwebapp** then select **Start**, **Servicing all requests**.
 1. Select **Yes**.
-1. You're shown a message saying `Start requests have been sent to the selected deployments.` The status of the application must be **Active**.
+1. You see a message saying `Start requests have been sent to the selected deployments.` The status of the application must be **Active**.

 ## Test the WebLogic Server cluster configuration